As storm looms, medics rush to hospitals overrun by Haiti quake | Science-Environment

 With the telephone network down in more remote areas and thousands injured, the death toll is expected to rise further, aid workers and officials said.
 In difficult-to-reach villages, many houses were fragile and built on slopes vulnerable to landslides, said Alix Percinthe of the ActionAid charity.
 The disaster also threw into confusion plans to hold presidential elections in November to draw a line under the political confusion https://www.reuters.com/world/americas/one-month-after-haitian-president-slain-painful-confusion-prevails-2021-08-07 since Moise was assassinated on July 7.

-According to projections by the U.S. National Hurricane Center (NHC), Grace will pass right through areas directly hit by the quake, and could douse them with up to 15 inches (38 cm) of rain in some places, presenting a risk of flash floods and mudslides.
+The U.S. National Hurricane Center (NHC) forecast Grace would pass right through areas directly hit by the quake, and could douse some areas with up to 15 inches (38 cm) of rain through Tuesday, risking flash flooding and mudslides.
 Skies over Port-au-Prince were still clear early on Monday.

 "We do have a serious issue," Chandler said on Sunday.
 He said boats and helicopters were being used to bring in aid, but the government was working to establish safe access by road.
 Initial supplies have made it through by land.